 MCPE

 QSEs that are selected to provide Replacement Reserves are required to bid Balancing Energy.
-The MCPE for Balancing Energy described in Question 4 is the MCPE used for any extra energy that the QSE generates.
+The MCPE for Balancing Energy supplied from Replacement Reserve resources is described in Question 4.

 Equal Bids

-If in the example above ERCOT only needed the resources for 2 hours the outcome and resulting MCPC would be different.
+If in the example above ERCOT only needed the resources for 2 consecutive hours the outcome and resulting MCPC would be different.

 For QSE 1, $6 divided by 2 hours plus $2 = $5.00 per MW